 Buy o-rings with our easy to use online ordering tool to order o-rings to exacting specifications.
 Simply click on a material compound below to get started!

-If you need more help please contact us and we'll be happy to help out with material selection
+If you need additional help or require custom o-ring specifications, don’t hesitate to contact us and we’d be happy to help.

 Perfluoroelastomers (FFKM, Kalrez®, Markez®, Chemraz®) deliver ultimate chemcial and high temperature resistance, but with a very high cost relative to traditional rubber elastomer sealing materials.
 Dozens of specialized formulations have been developed to maximize performance in specific application situations like improved low temperature, acid, amines, plasma, steam, food and medical grade, high pressure and explosive decompression resistance.